raku-community-modules/HTTP-Server-Async/README.md

 Set the status of the response, uses HTTP status codes.
 See [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for more info

 ####%.headers
 Response headers to be sent, accessed directly.
-Modifying these after writing to the socket will have no effect on the response unless the `$.buffered` is set to True.
+Modifying these after writing to the socket will have no effect on the response unless the `$.buffered` is set to True

 ###Methods